wario123/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**

+Brown, Black, Brown

 **b.
 What do you have to do to light your LED?**

+I have to push the button to light the LED.
+The Metro Mini also needs to be connected to a power source.

 ## Part C. Blink a LED using Arduino